hasura/graphql-engine/docs/graphql/manual/deployment/downgrading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can downgrade the catalogue from a particular version to its previous version by executing the appropriate SQL statements provided below.
-Running these SQL statements on the GraphQL Engine console or via :doc:`Run SQL <../api-reference/schema-metadata-api/run-sql>` metadata API may or may not work.
-It is always recommended to run the SQL statements using external Postgres client (like ``psql``).

 .. note::

+  - Running these SQL statements while Hasura GraphQL engine is running might lead to unexpected results.
+It is recommended to first bring down any running
+    Hasura GraphQL engine instances and then run the SQL statements using an external Postgres client (like ``psql``).

-  Catalogue version downgrades need to be done sequentially.
+  - Catalogue version downgrades need to be done sequentially.

-  For example, if you need to downgrade the catalogue version from, say, version 10 to version 8, you need to first run the SQL statements to downgrade from version 10 to version 9 and then the ones for version 9 to version 8
+    i.e. if you need to downgrade the catalogue version from, say, version 10 to version 8, you need to first run the SQL statements to downgrade from version 10 to version 9 and then the ones for version 9 to version 8

 .. contents:: Downgrading
   :backlinks: none